-- Facebook doesn't allow to delete users from a custom audience if the audience size is too low.
+- Facebook doesn't allow the deletion of users from a custom audience if the audience size is too low.
 FB hasn't provided a count for this.
-So again, it would be advised to do a test campaign and make sure delete operation is allowed for the selected custom audience.
+So again, it would be advised to do a test campaign and make sure the delete operation is allowed for the selected custom audience.

 - As per Facebook: You can add an unlimited number of records to an audience, but only up to 10000 at a time.
 Changes to your Custom Audiences don't happen immediately and usually take up to 24 hours.